 7. Talk about conflict management.

-In some situations, your representative’s communication skills are more important than their technical skills.
 For example, your agent might have a solution for a customer, but that customer isn’t sure if the answer fits their needs.
 Instead of agreeing with the representatives, they push back, which creates friction within the customer experience.

-The best customer service representatives shall make this customer feel right even when they’re wrong.
-They know how to propose solutions in a way that doesn’t belittle the customer but empowers them instead.
+The best customer service representatives make this customer feel right even when they’re wrong.
+They know how to propose solutions that don’t belittle the customer but empower them instead.
 They make the customers feel like they worked together to solve a problem, creating a more delightful experience.
-Mastering these conflict management skills is the key to avoiding escalations and preventing potential customer churn.

 8. Discuss escalation protocol.

-No matter how skilled a trainee is, every customer service representative will experience confrontation.
-Some trainees may be uncomfortable with the idea of confronting a frustrated or angry customer.
 However, it's important to know how to de-escalate a tense situation.
 Not only will this training help reduce churn, but it will also give your representatives more confidence to approach difficult or stressful conversations.

 9. Provide work-life balance tips.

 In many ways, customer service is a mindset, not a function.
 Your representatives need to constantly think about what they can do to enhance the customer’s experience with your brand.
 If they’re doing it right, that takes a lot of time, effort, and dedication.
-Eventually, that above and beyond work ethic wears them down and causes burnout.
+Eventually, that above-and-beyond work ethic wears them down and causes burnout.

 10. Monitor short- and long-term progress.